Biography

 Meet Dr. Boyd

-Often breast cancer patients who have undergone a mastectomy will have damage to their lymph nodes due to dissection and, as a result, develop lymphedema.
-To help patients live a fuller life after recovery, Dr. Boyd can perform lymphedema reconstruction during breast reconstruction surgery.
+Some breast cancer patients who have undergone a mastectomy will have damage to their lymph nodes due to dissection, which can result in lymphedema.
+Dr. Boyd performs lymphatic reconstruction to help treat this condition.

 “If there is something I can do to alleviate the one thing weighing a patient down and preventing them from living their everyday life or the life they imagined after having cancer, it’s my duty as a surgeon to help.”